Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/Module/idm-acl-updater.md

 ## What does it do?

 This a feature which, every 6 hours, uses the ION-API file to connect to your Infor-IDM and check through the newest/latest documents of the IDM-document-type(s) the Docbits (DOC²) team has configured at your request, and if the document type has an incorrect ACL-Setting (for example public), it will then be changed to the ACL-Setting you want (for example private).
-The images below illustrate the configuration of the API performing this feature:
+The image below illustrates the configuration of the API performing this feature:

 ![Dataflow](/_images/docbits/Settings/Module/IDM:ACL Updater/image_1_data_flow.png)